 The Pesto

 Pesto is simple to make with a food processor.
-Add all ingredients in the blender and lightly pulse.
+Add all ingredients to the blender and lightly pulse.
 It is difficult to determine exactly how much olive oil is needed.
 Therefore, after the initial pulse, drizzle oil in with multiple light pulses until you have the paste consistency you want.

-The Tomato cream Sauce
+The Tomato Cream Sauce

 This dish can be produced in many different ways.
 More pesto, then more bang.
 More cream, then more elegance.
-Have time to cook a tomato sauce?
-Then super intense flavors.
-Don't have that time?
-Then just saute a tomato.
-(FYI, the time estimates assume this quick approach.)

 Ingredients